Non-Invasive Health Care - St. Augustine

 Our Neuropathy Relief Goal

-Neuropathy can result from problems such as traumatic injuries, infections, metabolic problems and exposure to toxins.
+Neuropathy can result from problems such as traumatic injuries, infections, metabolic conditions, toxin exposure, medication effects, and other health factors.
 One of the most common causes is diabetes.

 Neuropathy Nerve Damage